5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 ### Extract what's between HTML tags

-Suppose we have a piece of HTML code, and are interested in any text between anchor tags (`<a>`).
+Suppose we have a piece of HTML code and are interested in any text between anchor tags (`<a>`).
 Suppose also we know there is no other tag inside the `<a>`, just simple text.

 Now an `<a>` tag has always either an `href="..."` or an `id="..."` because otherwise it has no purpose. <!-- FIXME or `name=` -->